DevonHope/pdfcombine/README.md

 Combines all given pdfs in a given directory or the directory that the python file is in.

 ### latex
-The latex file in the 'non-auto latex' folder needs to be updated manually
+Combines all given pdfs in the directory of the latex file.
+The latex file in the 'non-auto latex' folder needs to be updated manually.

 ## Use
 ### python